Shemuel Shelomo Boyarski: In the Ottoman Empire

-In 1857, Boyarski and his family moved to Jerusalem.
-Here, too, he did not take any rabbinical position or profession, but spent his time studying religious texts.
-He was supported by his brother, Israel Hayyim, who was living in the Holy Land at this point.
+While in Jerusalem, Boyarski did not take any rabbinical position or profession, but spent his time studying religious texts and was supported by his brother, Israel Hayyim, who was living in the Holy Land at this point.
+One of his significant contributions was the "Ammudei Shesh," a comprehensive work that explored various aspects of Jewish law and tradition.
+His scholarship was well-regarded within the Jewish community, and he was seen as an authority on Halakhic (Jewish legal) matters.

-It was in Jerusalem that Boyarski wrote his published works.